jmhuie/SlicerBiomech/README.md

 This is the repository for the Slicer SegmentSliceGeometry module for 3D Slicer.

-SegmentSliceGeometry calculates geometric properties from the cross-sections of a segment.
+SegmentSliceGeometry calculates geometric properties from segment cross-sections.
 These include: cross-sectional area, mean voxel intensity, second moment of area, section modulus, and polar moment of inertia.
-SegmentSliceGeometry is heavily inspired by BoneJ (Doube et al. 2010), but its primary goal is to streamline workflows for users that already process data in 3D Slicer.
-The benefits to doing these calculations in 3D Slicer include the ability to align oblique volumes with the XYZ images axes, perform computations on models (i.e., stl, obj, and ply file types), and graphical plotting capabilities.
+SegmentSliceGeometry is inspired by BoneJ (Doube et al. 2010), but aims to reduce the number of necessary programs for users that already use 3D Slicer.
+Additional benefits to doing these calculations in 3D Slicer include the ability to easily align oblique volumes with the XYZ images axes, perform computations on models (i.e., stl, obj, and ply file types), and plotting capabilities.

 # Installation